 On March 8, 2021, the Company consummated the previously announced merger pursuant to an Agreement and Plan of Merger, dated November 30, 2020 (the "Merger Agreement"), by and among CF II, PVMS Merger Sub, Inc., a Delaware corporation and wholly-owned subsidiary of the Company ("Merger Sub"), and Legacy View, Inc. (hereinafter referred to as "Legacy View").
 Pursuant to the Merger Agreement, a business combination between the Company and Legacy View was effected through the merger of Merger Sub with and into Legacy View, with Legacy View surviving as the surviving company and as a wholly-owned subsidiary of the Company (the "Merger" and collectively with the other transactions described in the Merger Agreement, the "Transactions").
 On March 8, 2021, the Company changed its name from CF Finance Acquisition Corp.
 II to View, Inc. and Legacy View changed its name to View Operating Corporation.
-For additional information about the Merger Agreement and Transactions, see the Company's Current Report on Form 8-K filed with the SEC on March 12, 2021.

-The Company evaluates subsequent events and transactions that occur after the unaudited condensed financial statements date through the date that the unaudited condensed financial statements are issued.
-Based upon this review, other than what is already disclosed, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.
+The Company evaluates subsequent events and transactions that occur after the unaudited condensed consolidated financial statements date through the date that the unaudited condensed consolidated financial statements are issued.
+Based upon this statements' review, other than what is already disclosed, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed consolidated financial statements.